FrinshHD/Taskyra/README.md

-# Taskyra: Discord Task Management Bot

-Taskyra is a powerful, easy-to-deploy Discord bot for managing tasks within your server.
-Built with Kotlin, Taskyra helps teams organize, assign, and track tasks directly from Discord using slash commands and interactive buttons.

----
+# Taskyra

+Taskyra is an easy to use discord bot, which helps you manage tasks on your server.
+It helps you to organize tasks directly on you Discord server e.g. when you are working on a project discord releated.

 ## Features

-- **Task Management:** Create, assign, and update tasks with support for multiple states (Pending, In Progress, Completed).
+- Create, assign and update tasks
-- **Interactive Discord Commands:** Use slash commands to post tasks, configure channels, and update information.
-- **Action Buttons:** Start, complete, delete, assign users, or edit tasks with a single click on Discord messages.
-- **Channel Integration:** Automatically manages and summarizes tasks in designated Discord channels.
+- Easily manage a task with buttons so you don't need to remember commands
-- **Easy Deployment:** Containerized with Docker and Docker Compose for quick setup.
+- Easily deploy your own instance with Docker and Docker Compose

----

 ## Getting Started